 - Have your employees submit expense reports.
 Employees don’t need to keep receipts for per diem travel expenses—but they do need to submit an expense report outlining how they spent their per diem rate.
 Make sure to collect an expense report after any employee travel and keep it on hand in case of an IRS audit.

 - Consider providing per diem travel reimbursements before travel.
 For some employees, paying for their travel expenses out of pocket can prove challenging financially.
 If you can, consider giving your employees their per diem rate before they travel.
 That way, they have the cash to cover their travel expenses—and don’t have to worry about covering costs they may not be able to afford.

 How Bench and Gusto can help

 Bench’s bookkeeping services can help you report and categorize per diem expenses properly, so you don’t miss out on any relevant tax deductions.
-Our year-round tax advisory service makes sure you’re well prepared for tax season—and when the time comes, we’ll even file your taxes for you.
-Book a free consultation to learn more about working with Bench and Gusto.
+Our year-round tax advisory service makes sure you’re well prepared for tax season—and when the time comes, we can also file your taxes for you.